 this post is sponsored by uncommon goods! i received compensation and product as part of our collaboration. all opinions are my own.

-3/4 cup all-purpose flour
+- ¾ cup all-purpose flour

-1/2 tsp instant espresso powder
+- ½ teaspoon instant espresso powder

 - 6 tablespoons unsalted butter melted and cooled

-3/4 cup packed light brown sugar
+- ¾ cup packed light brown sugar

-1 large egg, lightly beaten
+- 1 large egg lightly beaten

-2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-espresso salt, for sprinkling on top
+- espresso salt for sprinkling on top

 Mix the dry ingredients together in a medium bowl.